The Colonel (play): Background

-The play, like the Bayard play on which it is based, follows a Tartuffe-type plot: a wealthy family is infiltrated by a religious impostor who threatens to gain control over the family fortune until an old friend comes to the rescue — in this version, an American colonel, the title character of the play.
+The play, like the Bayard play on which it is based, follows a Tartuffe-type plot: a wealthy family is infiltrated by a religious impostor who threatens to gain control over the family fortune until an old friend comes to the rescue – in this version, an American colonel, the title character of the play.
 A young husband generally uses the pretence of going to the country to escape his oppressive domestic circumstances.
 The old friend restores the husband's supremacy in his home by pointing out to the misguided wife the dangers inherent in suppressing innocent and fashionable pleasures in the name of an exaggerated devotion.
-Burnand's most important modification to this plot consisted in substituting "aesthetic" impostors for the religious hypocrites of the earlier versions — a fake "professor of aesthetics" is pitted against the practical American colonel.
+Burnand's most important modification to this plot consisted in substituting "aesthetic" impostors for the religious hypocrites of the earlier versions – a fake "professor of aesthetics" is pitted against the practical American colonel.

-Squire Bancroft, manager of the Haymarket Theatre had asked Burnand to create a new version of Bayard's story.
+Squire Bancroft, manager of the Haymarket Theatre had asked Burnand, a prolific dramatic author who produced nearly 200 stage works, to create a new version of Bayard's story.
 Bancroft, however, decided not to stage the play, giving Burnand more license to freely adapt it.
-The "aesthetic craze," was an obvious target for Burnand, who had been a regular contributor to Punch since 1863 and had become its editor in 1880 (a position he held until 1906).
+The "aesthetic craze" was an obvious target for Burnand, who had been a regular contributor to Punch since 1863 and had become its editor in 1880 (a position he held until 1906).
 Beginning in the late 1870s, George du Maurier had published a long series of cartoons in the magazine satirizing the aesthetes.
 "The Colonel" was a recurring character in Punch.
 Punch had so frequently attacked the aesthetic movement, as The Observer noted, that The Colonel came at a point when it "might, indeed, have been thought that Punch had well nigh played the subject out."
 Fun, a rival publication, wryly noted that Burnand should have acknowledged du Maurier as co-author.
 According to Burnand's memoir, Frederic Clay leaked the information to him that Gilbert and Sullivan were working on an "æsthetic subject", and so Burnand raced to produce the play before the operatic duo's Patience opened.

-Burnand was "one of the most prolific dramatic authors and burlesque writers ever known, nearly 200 works standing to his credit."